Part 2. Think Tactics acoording to Vectors

 <The Law of Drive Spin Rallies>

-In a rally, if you do the swing that were transcribed into the mirror against the opponent's swing, your intention and the spin direction will be same, and the ball flight will be stable.
+In a rally, if you do the swing that were transcribed into the mirror against the opponent's swing,

 However, if you swing in the same way as the opponent's swing, the side spins will keep rotating without canceling each other, and the difference between the intention and the spin direction of the ball will pile up and become unstable.